-Connecting a Siemens energy meter to an IoT backend platform with the FATBOX G3 Gateway
+Connecting a Siemens energy meter to an IoT backend platform with the nodeG5 edge MQTT Gateway

 Cloud monitoring energy usage via Modbus RTU